Academy Award for Best Documentary Short Film

-This is a list of films by year that have received an Academy Award together with the other nominations for best documentary short film.
-Following the Academy's practice, the year listed for each film is the year of release: the awards are announced and presented early in the following year.
+The Academy Award for Best Documentary Short Film is an award given annually by the Academy of Motion Picture Arts and Sciences (AMPAS) at the Academy Awards ceremony honoring the best documentary short film.
+The award was first presented at the 14th Academy Awards in 1942.
 Copies of every winning film (along with copies of most nominees) are held by the Academy Film Archive.
 Fifteen films are shortlisted before nominations are announced.

 Rules and eligibility

 Per the recent rules of the Academy of Motion Picture Arts and Sciences (AMPAS), a Short Subject Documentary is defined as a nonfiction motion picture "dealing creatively with cultural, artistic, historical, social, scientific, economic or other subjects".
 It may be photographed in actual occurrence, or may employ partial reenactment, stock footage, stills, animation, stop-motion or other techniques, as long as the emphasis is on fact, and not on fiction.
 It must have a run time of no more than 40 minutes and released during a special eligibility period which may vary from year to year, but generally begins the month of October of the prior year and ends in September of the award year.
 (This eligibility differs from most other Academy Award categories which only includes films released between January and December of the award year.)
 The documentary's release must also occur within two years of the film's completion, and there are also rules governing the formatting of audio and video used to produce and exhibit the picture.

 In addition, to be eligible the film must meet one of the following criteria: